Begonia060410/FIR_GAN/README.md

   `python test_gray.py`

 # Citation
-If this work has been helpful to you, please cite the following LaTeX source code:
+If this work has been helpful to you, please cite the following code:

 @article{FIRGAN2026,